-At delivery, safety of mother and child is paramount and there may be medical reasons for an assisted delivery - eg forceps or Ventouse (suction cup) - or delivery by Caesarean section.
-Whilst in some cases women may choose to deliver by Caesarean section, recovery from this procedure frequently takes longer than from a normal delivery, and involves restrictions on activities such as driving a car and heavy lifting.
+At delivery, the safety of both mother and child is paramount and there may be medical reasons for an assisted delivery - for example forceps or ventouse (suction cup) delivery - or delivery by caesarean section (C-section).
+Whilst in some cases women may choose to deliver by caesarean section, recovery from this procedure frequently takes longer than from a vaginal delivery, and involves restrictions on activities such as driving a car and heavy lifting.

 What pain relief is available?

 Generally, women with MS can accept most types of pain relief during labour, such as pethidine, entonox (gas and air) and epidural anaesthesia.
 No adverse effects on delivery or the course of MS have been associated with the use of epidural anaesthesia..

 The NICE Guideline recommends that women should have the pain relief that seems most appropriate and acceptable to them, without fear of it affecting their MS.

 TENS machines are available for pain relief in the early stages of labour.
 Anecdotal evidence suggests that TENS machines can trigger lower limb spasm in some women with MS during labour, so it may be worth discussing this with health professionals in advance if you are considering using a TENS machine.